hivsuper/hivsuper.github.io/_posts/2023-04-21-AWS Certified Solutions Architect Associate SAA-C03-Quick-Notes.md

 If your workload is <u>unpredictable</u>, you can enable storage autoscaling for an Amazon RDS DB instance.
 To do so, you can use the Amazon RDS console, the Amazon RDS API, or the AWS CLI.

 ### Amazon RDS Proxy
-Lambda -> RDS Proxy to reduce the connection to RDS directly
+By pooling and sharing already established database connections, RDS Proxy allows you to efficiently scale to many more connections from your serverless application such as Lambda.

 ## AWS Data Exchange
 AWS Data Exchange is on a mission to increase speed to value for third-party data sets in the cloud.